-Traditionally, cocktail books haven’t reflected the diversity found in the bar world at large.
+Traditionally, cocktail books haven’t reflected the diversity of the bar world at-large.
 However, that’s slowly changing.
 A scan of recently published drink books, as well as the lineup of titles in the pipeline for 2020, show more inclusivity.
-It seems publishers are finally selecting a broader range of authors and voices, which is good news across the board.
+It seems publishers are finally selecting a broader range of authors and voices, which is good news.

 In honor of Black History Month, we’re spotlighting three recent bar books penned by black authors.
-From an encyclopedic cocktail collection to a fresh view of the Tiki-sphere to a historic bartending guide republished a century after its initial printing, these are books to seek out not just in February but all year round.
+From an encyclopedic cocktail collection to a fresh view of the Tiki-sphere to a historic bartending guide republished a century after its initial printing, these are books to seek not just in February but all year round.

 Kurt Maitland (Cider Mill Press, $35)

 This weighty door stopper contains more than 1,100 cocktail recipes, plus trivia and drink-making techniques.
 The wide-ranging compilation offers inspiration for pros seeking to build drink menus.
 Highlights include a solid whiskey chapter—as would be expected from Maitland, a whiskey expert and the deputy editor of The Whiskey Reviewer—and on-trend, creative zero-proof “infusions,” such as Apple & Fennel Water in the lengthy nonalcoholic drinks section.